Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.accounts.updatelabels({ accountId: "accountId", merchantId: "merchantId",  });

 /*
 Validates verification code to verify phone number for the account.
+If successful this will overwrite the value of `accounts.businessinformation.phoneNumber`.
+Only verified phone number will replace an existing verified phone number.
 */
 await gapi.client.content.accounts.verifyphonenumber({ accountId: "accountId", merchantId: "merchantId",  });